Technology

 Course description/aims: The course aims to:

 Course outline: The course will be based around knowledge-based teaching and learning to enable success in a major project.
-A number of minor projects will focus on the development of particular skills and knowledge, enabling success later in the year, both in the major project and examination.
-Students will gain experience of all areas of product design including: design development, design communication, CAD modelling, rapid prototyping (3D Printing), engineering drawings and producing models and mock-ups.
+Several minor projects will focus on the development of skills and knowledge, enabling success later in the year, both in the major project and examination.
+Students will gain experience of all areas of product design including design development, design communication, CAD modelling, rapid prototyping (3D Printing), engineering drawings and producing models and mock-ups.

 Methods of assessment: Students will be assessed by an end-of-year examination (60%) and a major design-based project (40%).
 The project will be based on a self-determined design problem and will result in the production of a fully working prototype.
 The major project will likely be a continuation of the project undertaken at Cambridge AS Level.